 Featured image: Salvador Dali - The Persistence of Memory, 1931 via art9b.wikispaces.com

-The figure of André Breton is undoubtedly of the great importance for the original Surrealism as he wrote the movement’s manifesto and actively contributed both to the scene and surrealist theory through his writings, publications and polemics with Georges Bataille.
-Although the artwork Egg in the Church or the Snake is not a painting but a collage, it is on the list because of the concept of the questioning the role of the author, expanding the media and pioneering use of photo-montage in order to make an visual experiment.
-These aspects altogether with its strong cryptic and dream-like symbolic language deal with the topic of repression of sexual desire under Christian religion.
+The figure of André Breton is undoubtedly of great importance for the original Surrealism movement as he wrote the manifesto and actively contributed both to the scene and surrealist theory through his writings, publications and polemics with Georges Bataille.
+Although the artwork Egg in the Church or the Snake is not a painting but a collage, it is on the list of Surrealist paintings because of the concept of questioning the role of the author, expanding the media and pioneering use of photo-montage in order to make a visual experiment.
+These aspects altogether with its strong cryptic and dream-like, surreal symbolic language deal with the topic of repression of sexual desire under Christian religion.

 Featured image: André Breton - Egg in the Church or the Snake, 1932 via weheartit.com

 Prior to his affiliation to surrealism, Max Ernst was an influential Dada artist and very important artist of the Surreal art.
 Under the strong influence of both André Breton's surrealist artworks and writings and Sigmund Freud's theory of unconscious, Ernst within the painting The Barbarians explores own childhood memories, subconscious mind as well as primitive pagan mythological and sexual symbols.
 His concept of barbarians as creatures of surreal landscape is meditation on the theme of forms and forces of life, where there are under-life and super-life species - direct analogies of freudian concept of the ego, super-ego and id, as parts of human personality.

 Featured image: Max Ernst - The Barbarians, 1937 via max-ernst.com